ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 ## Managing the IBM i VM instance
 {: #manage-IBMi-VM}

-You can use the **Operations** page to manage advanced VM operations and configuration.
-To open the **Operations** page and to run job operations or boot operations, complete the following steps:
+You can use the **IBM i operations** option to manage advanced VM operations and configuration.
+To run the control panel functions or boot operations, complete the following steps:

-1. Click the VM instance to view the **Server details** page.
+1. Go to the **IBM Power Virtual Server** instance in the {{site.data.keyword.powerSys_notm}} user interface and click your IBM i VM instance.
+The Virtual server instance details page is displayed.
+2. Click **VM actions** in the Virtual server details page and select **IBM i operations** from the drop-down list.
+The IBM i operations dialog is displayed.

-2. Click **Operations**.
-The **Operations** button is available only for the IBM i VM instances.
+The **IBM i operations** option is available only for the IBM i VM instances.
+{: note}

-3. In the **Operations** page, in the **Job operations** tab, click one of the following actions as per your requirements:
+3. In the IBM i operations dialog, select one of the following actions listed on the **Control panel functions** as per your requirements:

    Job operations: